Trifolium willdenovii, Tomcat Clover

-Growth Form: Forb/herb; erect, or spreading, more slender and smaller here, more robust in northern climates with increased moisture, glabrous.
+Growth Form: Forb/herb; stems erect, or spreading, more slender and smaller in southern areas, more robust in northern climates with increased moisture, glabrous.

 Leaves: Green; compound, leaflets mostly linear, toothed.

-Flower Color: Purple, purple-pink; head-like flowers small but showy, fruit a legume, 1 or 2 seeds.
+Flower Color: Purple, purple-pink; inflorescence head-like flowers, small but showy, fruit a legume, 1 or 2 seeds.

 Flowering Season: April to June, blooms earlier (April) in the southern part of the state, May to June in California.

-Habitat Preferences: More common in northern elevations, disturbed areas with moisture.
+Habitat Preferences: More common in northern elevations, disturbed areas with moisture, heavy soils.

 Recorded Range: In North America, Tomcat Clover is found in the west, primarily the coastal states and in Arizona and Idaho; AZ, CA, ID, OR, TX, WA and British Columbia, Canada.
 In Arizona it is found in the central and southern parts of the state.
 They are also native to Baja California, Mexico and south to South America.

 North America & US County Distribution Map for Trifolium willdenovii.

 Threatened/Endangered Information: No information available.